 For ARCH’s Shimmy Hoffa, the quest for the franchise to play at the home of the Billikens would take on whole new personal level.
 She made the initial contact with the venue’s chain of command.

 “It’s kind of my baby,” said Hoffa at the time. ”When we were selling out the All-American, I could not grasp why we couldn’t play at a venue like Chaifetz.
 I was convinced it could be done.”

 And it didn’t take much to convince others from within the league to jump at opportunity, given its past attendance success.
 This once-in-a-lifetime opportunity presented few risks and potentially numerous rewards.
 The idea to pursue the mid-town venue was met with almost no resistance.

-If ARRG was to make a splash in the city, then it would do it cannonball-style.
+If ARCH was to make a splash in the city, then they would do it cannonball-style.

 ”So I made some phone calls (to Chaifetz) and sent many e-mails,” said Hoffa in a 2012 interview.
 “With a lot of work by a lot of dedicated league members, it’s now on our schedule.”

 The league proceeded with its 2011-12 four-team local campaign with the opportunity to compete in the Chaifetz trophy game as the main prize.
 The Stunts and the M-80s advanced to the champs’ finale and the league resonated with both pride and nervous anticipation in advance of the April 2012 event.
 This was especially true for those that had been skating with the league since its 2006 exhibition game in Columbia.